Tallulah Gorge in Tallulah Falls, Georgia

 Drive through the mountains

 Don’t miss a drive on Wolf Pen Gap Road for some of the area’s most captivating leaves.
-For one of the most scenic drives in the area, follow this guide to explore Dragon Eyes, a journey of 77 miles in two loops with 715 curves, six gaps and endless views that stretch over our mountains.
+For one of the most scenic drives in the area, follow this guide to explore Dragon Eyes, a journey of 77 miles in two loops with 715 curves, six gaps and endless views that stretch over the North Georgia mountains.

 Find even more scenic drives in North Georgia with these Georgia Fall Road Trips.